the-pudding/wiki-billboard-data/README.md

 #### `npm run get-historical-rankings`

 Download top 1000 wiki articles each day since 2016.
 Filter by if they are a person in our database, save as csv.

+#### `npm run get-todays-rankings`

+Download top 1000 wiki articles from today.
+Filter by if they are a person in our database, save as csv.